ga4gh/data-security/AAI/AAIConnectProfile.md

 ###### Claims

-Only the GA4GH claims truly must be as prescribed here.
-The [JWT specification](https://datatracker.ietf.org/doc/html/rfc7519) for more details.
+Only the GA4GH claims must be as prescribed here.
+See the [JWT specification](https://datatracker.ietf.org/doc/html/rfc7519) for more details.

 ```